EmoryMLIP/emory-reu-ret-website/content/projects/2022-mixed-precision/index.md

 ## Inverse Problems and Iterative Methods
 Inverse problems are problems where our goal is to find the internal or hidden information (input) from outside measurements (result).
 The internal data can be approximated by iterative methods, a repeating implementation of the same system of equations, with variables getting updated each round, hoping the value generated can be closer to the ture value we want each term.

 ### Conjugate Gradient Method
-The conjugate gradient algorithm aims to solve the linear system Ax = b where A is SPD (symmetric and positive definite).

-In a very clever way, conjugate gradient method transforms the problem of finding solution to an optimization problem where we want to minimize
+The [conjugate gradient algorithm] (https://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf)aims to solve the linear system Ax = b where A is SPD (symmetric and positive definite),transforming the problem of finding solution to an optimization problem where we want to minimize $\phi(x)=\frac{1}{2}x^{T}Ax-x^{T}b$.
-$\phi(x)=\frac{1}{2}x^{T}Ax-x^{T}b$.
 This can be easily seen from $\nabla \phi (x) = 0$ -> $Ax-b=0$.

-How this algorithm works is that in each iteration, x is allowed to explore subspaces of increasing dimensions in addition to the previous subspaces it has already explored (the subspaces here are the Krylov Spaces!).
-During that iteration, x is updated to the point where the A-norm of the error is minimized.
-Mathematically (meaning no noise or round-off errors), CG is guaranteed to converge within a limited number of steps.
-Specifically if A is a nxn matrix, it will find the solution in no greater than n steps.
+In each step length the method provides us with a search direction and a step-length so that the error of this iteration is A-orthogonal to the search direction of the last oteration.
+Eventually it will converge to the min point.
 The CGLS algorithm is the least squares version of the CG method,applied to the normal equation A<sup>T</sup>Ax = A<sup>T</sup>b.

-One potential problem with this method for low precision is that the calculation of inner products can easily result in overflow (i.e. the number becomes too large to represent on computer with a limited number of bits).
-Therefore we tried another method below that avoids the use of inner products.

 ### Chebyshev Semi-Iterative Method

-The Chebyshev Semi-Iterative (CS) Method requires no inner product computation, which is great.
+The Chebyshev Semi-Iterative (CS) Method requires no inner product computation, which is great because it will cause overflow easily in CG.
 But there is always the trade-off!
-The CS method needs the user to have an idea of the range of eigenvalues of the matrix A. The result given by CS is a linear combination of all solutions in each iteration, and the weights are obtained from the Chebyshev polynomial, which has the favorable property of having an absolute value no greater than 1 on the interval [-1,1] and grows rapidly outside this interval.
-This ensures that the result obtained in each iteration of CS is smaller than an upper bound.
+The CS method needs the user to have an idea of the range of eigenvalues of the matrix A. The result given by CS is a linear combination of all solutions in each iteration, and the weights are obtained from the Chebyshev polynomial, which has the favorable property to ensure that the result obtained in each iteration of CS is smaller than an upper bound.

 ## Experiment!!

 ### IR Tools
+We modified CGLS method in [IRtool](https://github.com/jnagy1/IRtools.git) package in Matlab so that it can operate in lower precisions, and we used two test problems in the same package to investigate how the method performs at lower precision, mainly half precision.

-### Image Deblurring
+### Image Deblurring Using CGLS
-First, we used our modified version of cgls without regularization to run the image deblurring problem, and we used the function called PRshowx to plot the graph generated from x value in the last iteration.
+First, we used our modified version of CGLS without regularization to run the image deblurring problem, and we used the function called PRshowx to plot the graph generated from x value in the last iteration.
 At the beginning we didn’t add any noise to the b in the problem of Ax = b, and the graphs are put below.
 <p align="center">
 <img src="img/blur no noise.png" alt="draw" width="600"/>
 </p>

-For the double precision, we used the original cgls method because it’s faster and we could have a reference.
 We used cgls_chop for the single and half precision, and the graph in single precision is similar to the graph in double precision.
 However, for the half precision, the background is not the same as that in double-precision or half-precision graph.
 The background looks redder and there are red and black squiggly lines.

 We also plotted the error norms of the x value we get in compared to the true value of x in different precision.
 <p align="center">